alidcastano/alidcastano-jekyll/_posts/thoughts/2016-06-01-MySecondGutCheck.md

 Indeed, that's what makes this post hard to write---that I know I'm going to share it, and it'll be one of the few I've shared.
 (At least I can find solace in this form of meta writing.)

 Whoever said the journey of a thousand miles begins with a single step must have been a liar, or must have had some freakishly long legs.
 That first step, for me, has always felt more like one big, scary jump.
-Either way, I'm carrying less weight with me now as I write this; I'm ready to make the leap.
+Either way, I'm carrying less weight with me now.
+With Castano Fitness, I experienced the power that one idea, not shelved away, can have; and I'm ready to take another idea out and make that leap again.

-With Castano Fitness, I experienced the power that one idea, not shelved away, can have.
-I'd like to take another one out now, and introduce you to my new project: Strive For Balance.
+I'd like to introduce you to my new project: Strive For Balance.
 More details to come soon; but you can expect this post to be one of the many I'm going to make regarding fitness.
-Though this one, will be the most important; because it marks the start.
+Though this post, will be the most important; because it marks the start.